Skip to content

 The second thing to like about the Nike Free Metcon 5 is that it’s still a good jack-of-all-trades for those that want a workout shoe for a little bit of everything.
 More specifically, if you like to blend classes, HIIT, short runs, and lifting together, then you’ll enjoy this model.

-In the context of being well-rounded, this shoe will definitely have a bias toward HIIT workouts.
-If you want a training shoe for a bit of everything that has a bias toward lifting and CrossFit, then you’ll want to look into a shoe like the Reebok Nano X3.
+In the context of being well-rounded, this shoe will definitely be biased toward HIIT workouts.
+If you want a training shoe for a bit of everything that is biased toward lifting and CrossFit, then you’ll want to look into a shoe like the Reebok Nano X3.

 The final perk and thing to like with the Nike Free Metcon 5 is its Nike Free midsole.
 This shoe feels comfortable and flexible which makes their break-in process a breeze.
 Plus, with the roomier upper this shoe took virtually no time to break in for my experience with them.